AlexSergey/AlexSergey/README.md

 - 🔭 I’m currently working on [Rockpack](https://github.com/AlexSergey/rockpack)

-- 👨‍💻 All of my projects are available at [https://gooddev.org](https://gooddev.org)
+- 👨‍💻 Some of my projects are available at [https://gooddev.org](https://gooddev.org)

 - 📫 How to reach me **gooddev.sergey@gmail.com**